The St Kilda Film Festival Under the Radar Terms and Conditions are as follows:

 - Exhibit the production either in part or in total for promotional purposes.

-- Films must not contain violence or images, language or behaviour that is unlawful or offensive, or that make reference to drug use.
-Where this requirement is not complied with, the Producer may be contacted to edit the film or otherwise the film will be disqualified.
-All films should correspond to an Australian G-rating.
+- All films should adhere to Australian G-rating guidelines.
+Films must not contain violence or images, language or behaviour that is unlawful or offensive, or that refer to illicit drug use.
+Where this requirement is not followed, the Producer may be contacted to edit the film or otherwise the film will be disqualified.

-- Films should be no longer than 15 minutes in duration including the titles and credits, and must be submitted with a copy of the script.
-Exceptions can be made to the time constraint.
+- Films should be no longer than 15 minutes in duration including the titles and credits.
+A copy of the script, synopsis and still images from the film must also be submitted.
+Exceptions can be made dependant on time constraints.

 - We can only screen 35mm or 16mm film, digibeta or DVD.
-Anything else, or even these very formats done badly, will incur costs to you to compile the films and finish them properly for screening in a cinema format.
+Anything else, or even these very formats submitted incorrectly or of poor quality, will incur costs to you to compile the films and finish them properly for screening in a cinema format.
 Please indicate on the application form what format you film has been produced in.

 - The personal information requested on this form is being collected by the council for the delivery of Under the Radar, Youth Short Film Competition.
 The personal information will be used solely by the council for that primary purpose or directly related purposes.
 If this information is not collected you may not be eligible to enter your film in Under the Radar, Youth Short Film Competition.